KevinBeeson/CMCL_technical_test/README.md

 This process repeats until only a single station is available or the user selects restart.
 If the user selects restart, all original stations will be available for them to choose from again.

 You can select which numbers to plot.
 Multiple measurements can be plotted on one measurement.
-If there is only one station available, the program automatically plots that station.